orblivion/ntfy/.sandstorm/README_DETAILS.md

     * What about Element, etc?
     * I could try to find a "verbose" mode for ntfy and just dump everything it's getting from the server.
     * Hopefully ntfy just gets a "ping" to let it know to pull from the server.
+    * Watch the database.
+See if it gets the contents of Matrix messages etc.
 * Which apps work?
     * List the apps here so we can keep testing them.
+    * Watch the database.
+See if it sees notifications for those apps.
 * Do websocket-based connections work at all?
 * Server security and performance testing (mostly not necessary until we add the Admin API)
     * Make sure API response time from a sleeping grain is low